xjtu-omics/Scissor/README.md

 # Long read sequencing
 Scissor long -g reference.fa -v alt_genome_folder/ -o output_folder/ -f scissor_config.txt -n sample_name
 ```

+Scissor uses NGMLR for the alignment.
+You can also align sequenced reads under your output directory with other aligners.

 ### Use cases